-This menu features 5 great Spanish recipes perfect served as tapas for entertaining at home.
-All are easy to prepare and cook.
+This Compass & Fork menu features 5 great Spanish tapas recipes perfect for entertaining at home.
+All these tapas recipes are easy to prepare and cook.
 Enjoy some relaxed Spanish culture, flavors and fun.

 Spain holds its own when it comes to the number of Michelin-starred restaurants.
 And the Spanish culture abounds with special Spanish dishes providing incredibly good value in bars right around the country.

-So, with such a great heritage around food, we find inspiration for entertaining with some easy Spanish tapas dishes.
+So, with such a great heritage around food, we find inspiration for entertaining with some easy Spanish tapas recipes.